Dragan Čović

-Dragan Čović (/hr/; born 20 August 1956) is a Bosnian Croat politician, currently serving as a member of the national House of Peoples.
-He is the president of the Croatian Democratic Union of Bosnia and Herzegovina (HDZ BiH), a position he has held since 2005. Čović previously served as the Croat member of the Presidency of Bosnia and Herzegovina from 2002 to 2005, when he was removed from office by High Representative Paddy Ashdown for abuse of power and position, and again from 2014 to 2018.
-He has also held roles as Federal Minister of Finance from 1998 to 2001 and acting Federal Prime Minister in 2001.
+Dragan Čović (/hr/; born 20 August 1956) is a Bosnian Croat politician who served as the 4th Croat member of the Presidency of Bosnia and Herzegovina from 2002 to 2005 and from 2014 to 2018.
+He is currently serving as a member of the national House of Peoples, and has been the president of the Croatian Democratic Union of Bosnia and Herzegovina (HDZ BiH) since 2005.
+During his first term in the Presidency, Čović was removed from office in 2005 by High Representative Paddy Ashdown for abuse of power and position.
+He has also held the role of Federal Minister of Finance from 1998 to 2001, and was the acting Federal Prime Minister from January to March 2001.

 Born in Mostar, Čović graduated from the Faculty of Engineering at University Džemal Bijedić and holds a PhD from the University of Mostar.
 He worked as a manager at Yugoslav aircraft manufacturer SOKO and was a member of the League of Communists.
 He joined the HDZ BiH during the Bosnian War in 1994.
 As the party’s leader, Čović has played a key role in constitutional reform negotiations, including the Prud Agreement, and the 2010–2012 government formation.

 Čović has faced multiple legal challenges, including convictions and subsequent acquittals related to abuse of power and misuse of public funds.
 Public opinion about Čović is divided: he is seen by many Bosnian Croats as a strong advocate for their political rights, while critics accuse him of corruption, nepotism, and obstructing political reform.

 Education and managerial career

-Čović attended elementary school and technical high school of mechanical engineering in Mostar until 1975.
+Čović attended elementary school and the technical high school of mechanical engineering in Mostar until 1975.
 He graduated with a Bachelor of Engineering at the University Džemal Bijedić of Mostar in 1979.

 In 1980, he joined the aircraft manufacturer SOKO in Mostar, where he worked in the technology and control sections.
-From 1986 to 1992, Čović was a manager at SOKO, including as director of business unit, director of production and vice president for industrialization.
-From 1992 until 1998, he took over as director-general of SOKO.
+From 1986 to 1992, Čović was a manager at SOKO, including as director of business unit, director of production and vice president for industrialisation.
+From 1992 to 1998, he served as director-general of SOKO.

-Čović gained a master's degree in 1989 at the Faculty of Engineering in Mostar, and, from 1989 to 1991, he attended studies of management at the Faculty of Economy at the University of Sarajevo.
+Čović earned a master's degree in 1989 at the Faculty of Engineering in Mostar, and from 1989 to 1991 he studied management at the Faculty of Economy at the University of Sarajevo.
 He obtained a PhD from the University of Mostar in 1996.

-From 1994 to 1996, he taught Economics and Organization of Production as a senior assistant at the Faculty of Engineering in Mostar, after which he was named assistant professor and taught Development of Production Systems.
-Four years later, Čović became an associate professor and in 2004 he was a full professor at the University of Mostar.
-He worked at the Faculty of Economy in Mostar, and also in regular and postgraduate studies.
-In 2007, he became visiting professor at the University of Mostar's Faculty of Philosophy, and in 2014 member of the Croatian Academy of Sciences and Arts of Bosnia and Herzegovina.
+From 1994 to 1996, he taught Economics and Organisation of Production as a senior assistant at the Faculty of Engineering in Mostar, after which he was named assistant professor and taught Development of Production Systems.
+Four years later, Čović became an associate professor, and in 2004 he was promoted to full professor at the University of Mostar.
+He worked at the Faculty of Economics in Mostar, and also in regular and postgraduate studies.
+In 2007, he became a visiting professor at the University of Mostar's Faculty of Philosophy, and in 2014 member of the Croatian Academy of Sciences and Arts of Bosnia and Herzegovina.